drewbacca51/nile-river-connections/src/content/posts/2022-09-22-buildings-the-beautiful-and-the-“not-so-much”-beautiful.md

 ---
 template: blog-post
-title: "Buildings : the beautiful... and the “not-so-much” beautiful!"
+title: "Buildings : the beautiful... and the “not-so” beautiful!"
 slug: /buildings
 date: 2022-09-21 21:57
 description: "Buildings : the beautiful... and the “not-so” beautiful!
 When many